BastienFaivre/byzantine-shield/README.md

-# byzantine-shield
+# Byzantine Shield

-byzantine-shield is a middleware proxy for blockchain clients designed to mitigate the risks associated with communicating with byzantine nodes.
+Byzantine Shield is a middleware proxy for blockchain clients designed to mitigate the risks associated with communicating with byzantine nodes.
 It forwards JSON RPC requests from clients, like Geth, to a pre-configured list of blockchain nodes, and aggregates their responses to detect inconsistencies and return a single, consistent answer.

 ## Features